-Our headquarters, principal executive office and some subsidiaries are located in Hong Kong, in an approximately 2,400 square-meter facility, under certain lease agreements expiring on December 31, 2024.
-As of December 31, 2021, we leased approximately 12,600 square-meter office space in China located in Beijing, Shanghai, Shenzhen, Anhui, Xi'an and Guangzhou, which primarily carry out the functions of technology and data engineering, sales and business development and operation support.
-Outside of China and Hong Kong, we also have subsidiaries or sales offices in Singapore, Taiwan, Korea, Thailand and London.
+Our headquarters, principal executive office and some subsidiaries are located in Hong Kong, in an approximately 2,300 square-meter facility, under certain lease agreements expiring on or before August 1, 2025.
+As of December 31, 2022, we leased approximately 10,100 square-meter office space in China located in Beijing, Shanghai, Shenzhen, Anhui, Xi'an and Guangzhou, which primarily carry out the functions of technology and data engineering, sales and business development and operation support.
+Outside of mainland China and Hong Kong, we also have subsidiaries or sales offices in Singapore, Taiwan, Korea, Thailand and London.

 We lease all of our facilities and do not own any real property.
-Our leases will expire from 2022 to 2024, and we have renewed leases that expired on or before the date of this annual report.
+Our leases will expire from 2023 to 2025, and we have renewed leases that expired on or before the date of this annual report.
 We believe that our current facilities are suitable and adequate to meet our current needs.
 If we require additional space, we expect to be able to obtain additional facilities on commercially reasonable terms.

-ITEM 4A.UNRESOLVED STAFF COMMENTS
+ITEM 4A.
+UNRESOLVED STAFF COMMENTS

 ITEM 5.
 OPERATING AND FINANCIAL REVIEW AND PROSPECTS